armandgrillet/stsc/readme.md

 cBest is the most likely number of clusters in the dataset.
-It will always be between the minimum and maximum value of k. costs is a map with the cost returned for each possible number of clusters k. clusters is a DenseVector with a length equals to the number of rows in the dataset, clusters(i) represents the cluster where should be the observation i in the dataset.
+It will always be between the minimum and maximum value of k. costs is a map with the cost returned for each possible number of clusters k. clusters is an Array of Int with a length equals to the number of rows in the dataset, clusters(i) represents the cluster where should be the observation i in the dataset.

 If you include `gr.armand.stsc.KDTree`, you can also create a k-d tree to divide a dataset: